 What Is A Refracting Telescope?

-The main feature of a refracting telescope that distinguishes it from other types of telescope is its lens.
+Its lens is the main feature of a refracting telescope that distinguishes it from other telescope types.
 Refracting telescopes, also known as dioptric scope, solely use a lens to create images.

 A refracting telescope consists of 2 lenses.
-One is at the eyepiece and the other is the objective lens.
-The objective lens receives light ray from the source and focuses them into a single point.
+One is at the eyepiece, and the other is the objective lens.
+The objective lens receives light rays from the source and focuses them on a single point.
 The image is formed at the focal point (the point where the light rays are focused).

 After that, the eyepiece lens gathers the refracted lights and transmits them to the eye.
-The eyepiece lens is responsible for the magnification.
+Finally, the eyepiece lens is responsible for the magnification.
 It determines what the magnification will me.
-If you’ve read my how telescope eyepieces are measured post, you’ll know how changing eyepieces can change the magnification of a telescope.
+If you’ve read me how telescope eyepieces are measured post, you’ll know how changing eyepieces can change the magnification of a telescope.